Dog Bite Injury Attorneys

 In that situation, your priority should be to get your wounds examined.
 Head to the doctor and let them see your wounds.
 During this examination, the doctor can tell the extent of your injuries.
 The doctor will start cleaning your wounds following the examination and remove dirt and bacteria to prevent your wounds from infection.

 From there, doctors can deploy different treatment methods depending on the severity of your injuries.
-Your doctor may give you some antibiotics if they believe that your wounds have been infected.
+According to WebMD your doctor may give you some antibiotics if they believe that your wounds have been infected.
 If you sustained deep wounds, your doctor may recommend plastic surgery.

 The doctor may also need to give you the rabies vaccine if the status of the dog that bit you is unclear.
 Hopefully, you can avoid that situation by learning about the dog’s status directly from its owner.